 All students assume financial responsibility for any charges and/or fees posted to his/her account.
 All students also assume responsibility for understanding SMC's official policies concerning payment due dates, registration deadlines, unit load, financial policies and satisfactory academic progress.

 All charges are due and payable upon receipt of a statement from the Business Office.
 A student failing to make payment will be denied registration and will be unable to attend class or campus facilities.
+A financial "hold" will be placed on the account.
 Participation in commencement exercises will not be allowed, nor will a diploma, transcript of credit, or honorable dismissal be issued until all College bills have been paid in full.
 Transcripts will not be issued to former (or current) students with past due balances, including past-due balances on National Direct Student or Federal Perkins Loans.
 Further action may be taken for unpaid balances.

 All deposits (admission deposits, housing deposits, etc.) are NON-REFUNDABLE, including travel deposits, unless the course is cancelled.
 Exceptions due to emergencies must be made, in writing, and submitted to the Business Office.
 Petitions under these circumstances will be considered after all expenses have been paid.
 Graduate and professional student deposits are also NON-REFUNDABLE.